 Practicum students should set two to three goals each semester.
 For example, for fall semester students could set goals in the areas of consultation and collaboration, one goal in the area of academic assessment and intervention, and another related to behavioral assessment and intervention.
-Students need to review their personal goals each month, documenting progress and concerns.
+Students need to review their personal goals each month, documenting progress and concerns at mid- and end of each semester.
 Realistic and meaningful goal setting provides students with the opportunity to monitor personal and professional growth.
+Reflection is an important part of experiential learning.
 Goal statements should identify activities that will be used to complete the desired outcome.
 Within the goal statement, students must answer the question, "How will I know if I have met my goal?"
 In advance, students must identify means of charting progress and documenting outcomes.
 Students completes a formal update on progress midterm and end-of-semester.